EBISPOT/OLS-graphview/README.md

 # Recent updates:
+## 02-10-2017:
+- Editing the example calls to use https instead of http calls to OLS.

 ## 16-05-2017
   - Adding a new function to overwrite - getGraphDataset() - and a new example to demonstrate the evil things you can do with this functionality